DarioCepele/TravelAPI-S2i/readme.md

 ## Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js, MongoDB and npm installed on your machine.

 ## Installation